rdmpage/citation-matching/README.md

 ## Notes

+### Cloudflare

+Sites using Cloudflare will cause problems as they check for SSL, see https://stackoverflow.com/questions/67344798/php-curl-access-to-website-with-cloudflare-2021

 ### Parsing

 The parser uses regular expressions.
 The output includes XML-style tagging so that if we move to approaches such as CRF we can easily generate training data.